robynferg/Twitter_ICS/readme.md

 We also include a lag L, indicating whether Twitter sentiment leads or lags consumer confidence by L days.

-## Reproducability
+## Reproducibility

 The file 'ResultsFigures.R' reproduces results and figures found in the above paper.
 This script uses the data sets 'allDataSurvey.csv' and 'jobsTwitterData.csv'.

 'allDataSurvey.csv' is a csv file containing daily mean survey responses for the five questions making up the ICS.

 'jobsTwitterData.csv' is a csv file of "jobs" tweets used in the analysis.
+Because of its size, this csv file is found under Releases.
 Each row is a single tweet, with columns being the date the tweet was sent, the category the tweet was classified into, sentiment as given by Vader and TextBlob, and number of positive and negative words from the OpinionFinder, Liu-Hu, and Lexicoder dictionaries.

 'ResultsFigures.R' requires the following packages to be installed in R: xts, ggplot2, readr, GGally, data.table, fields, plotly.